- One Day Tours

 Spring Basking Sharks & Underwater Photography Diving Week

-We're planning a very special and specific underwater photography tour for late spring 2019.
 We've developed a number of amazing opportunities for underwater wildlife photography and here they are all together in one trip!
 Our peak season for basking sharks (mid-July to beginning of September) is the best time to travel for that species specifically but spring is the time of their arrival and can give as good action as the peak season, it can just be a little variable with the timing!
 We have so many other opportunities for wildlife and experiences that we can't do during peak season so this is a very exciting trip to hit them all at once!

 This tour is based on scuba diving and underwater photography.
 There are also options to join as a snorkelling/free diver - please contact us to discuss.
 Dive sites will be chosen based on the wildlife and photo opportunities and as such we'll be looking for slack water and easy conditions with shallow depths to allow as much time as possible in the water.
 We'd expect that people joining would be relatively experienced but with maximum depths around 15-20m means as long as you're comfortable diving in UK waters then you will be fine.
 The trip is based around single tank diving - twinsets and rebreathers not required.
 Ideally diving is with drysuits for maximum dive time and 7-8mm wetsuits are best for our basking shark days (8mm semi-dry available to hire through us for the day).